ygCoconut/mAP_3Dvolume/README.md

 1) Load the following 3D arrays:
 - GT segmentation volume
 - prediction segmentation volume
-- affinity matrix / sigmoid output matrix in order to get the prediciton score of each voxel
+- model prediction matrix / scores matrix in order to get the prediciton score of each voxel

-2) Create the necessary json files for the COCO API
+2) Create the necessary tables to compute the mAP:
+- iou_p.txt contains the different prediction ids, the prediction scores, and their matched ground trught (gt) ids.
+Each prediciton is matched with gt ids from 4 different size ranges (based on number of instance voxels).
+Each of these ranges contains the matched  gt id, its size and the intersection over union (iou) score.
+- iou_fn.txt contains false negatives, as well as instances that have been matched with a worse iou than another instance.

-3) Evaluate the model performance with mAP by using the COCO API fork of youtubevos
+3) Evaluate the model performance with mAP by using the 3D optimized evaluation script  and the 2 tables mentioned above.